'Together Again': Palo Alto celebrates resilience with week of events

 The nonprofit Youth Community Service will lead the way with a Mid-Peninsula National Day of Service and Remembrance on Sept.
 11, a day of service in which community members are invited to partake in what it calls the "largest day of service."
 This will include activities such as a food drive, making cards, creating a mural, fence painting, gardening and cleanups, according to the event listing.
 The full list of activities is available at youthcommunityservice.org/national-day-of-service.

 Art and music will play a central role in Palo Alto's weeklong celebration.
-The Palo Alto Clay and Glass Festival will take center stage at the Palo Alto Art Center on Sept.
-11, from 10 a.m. to 5 p.m.
+The ACGA Clay and Glass Festival will take center stage at the Palo Alto Art Center on Sept.
+11, from 10 a.m. to 5 p.m., and Sunday, Sept.
+12, from 10 a.m. to 4 p.m.
 Visitors will have a chance to view and purchase clay and glass works and meet the artists behind them.
 The Cantor Arts Center at Stanford University plans to hold a special welcome for Palo Alto residents on Sept.
 12 from 1 to 4 p.m. (admission is free, but reservations are required for entry).

 Inspector Gadje Sextet, a world music ensemble, will bring music to California Avenue on Sept.
 13, between 5 and 7 p.m., while the Mads Tolling Quartet will play jazz at Lytton Plaza on Sept.
 14, from noon to 1:30 p.m.